 Vocational and General students’ Use of English in and out of school (VOGUE)

 VOGUE is a research project that follows secondary students over time to investigate their use of English in and out of school - specifically for online gaming, surfing the internet and social media use.
-Research ethics in line with the General Data Protection Regulations (GDPR) is a particular focus, because student data are collected both inside and outside the classroom.
-Here, MA students talk about "my GDPR moment".
+Research ethics (GDPR) is also a particular focus, as student data are collected both in school and in the home.
+VOGUE film: "my GDPR moment".

 About the project

 VOGUE combines large-scale data with case study data among students and teachers in secondary school, aiming to understand why some students read markedly better in English than in Norwegian, and how different languages are used in and outside of school.
 It relies on quantitative and qualitative data from students and teachers at more than 90 upper secondary schools across Norway.

 What kind of data are used in the VOGUE project?